Loli (district): Culture

 The Sumbanese language, a local language spoken in the region, has a dialect called Lolinese in the district.
 It can be combined with words from other dialects (e.g. Anakalangu) to form a special register called "ancestral words" (li marapu) which is used during rituals like marriage, prayers, and funerals.

 The district as of 2021 still had a high number of traditional houses, with ancestral clan houses built on hilltops, for defensive purposes.

 The towns and villages around Doka Kaka are inhabited by the We'e Bangga people.

-According to local folk stories, the creation of humans in the region was initiated by a mixing of sweats from the heaven and the earth itself.
+According to local folk stories, the creation of humans in the region was initiated by a mixing of sweat from the heaven and the earth itself.
 Behind the place of sun and moon, it was believed that there was an item shaped like a bottle named Gori Dappa Dada and beneath the earth, there was another item shaped like a plate named Piega Dappa.
 From the bottle, there were two drops of sweat falling to the plate, from which humans both male and female eventually emerged.

 The inhabitants of the villages within the district, while nominally adhering to other religions such as Christianity and Islam, are also following traditions from Marapu religion.

 This "practice and belief system" has traits of ancestor consultation and animism.

 According to Marapu tradition, each village has the obligation to hold a Wulla Poddu ceremony every year.

 The villages are traditionally divided into smaller kampungs which are called poddu, and the primary social relationships of the residents are still influenced by a traditional clan system called kabisu.
 The kabisu system structures relationships based on the place of birth, where everyone from the same village is considered essentially descended from a single ancestor.
 Due to urbanization and internal migration of the district's population, some eventually settled in other villages while still maintaining a strong identity of their original kabisu.

 Administrative division

-Loli has nine villages and five urban villages.
+Loli has nine rural villages and five urban villages.
 They are listed below with their respective populations as of 2020.